 Deep in the Australian desert, an expedition in search of rare earth elements

-As a teacher-researcher and geologist for over 20 years, I have had the opportunity to go on numerous field missions during my career.
-The expedition I am going to tell you about was my last field mission, back in the pre-pandemic days, during the southern winter of 2019.
+As a professor and researcher and a geologist for over 20 years, I’ve had the opportunity to undertake numerous field missions throughout my career.
+The expedition I’m about to tell you about was my last field mission, back in the days before the pandemic, during the 2019 Antarctic winter.

 Bénédicte Cenki, University of Montpellier

-As a teacher-researcher and geologist for over 20 years, I have had the opportunity to undertake numerous field missions during my career.
-Each time, I have been driven by the same passion for discovering new territories, from the Peruvian Altiplano for my master's thesis in 1997 (I traveled in a truck bed filled with potatoes), to all those years spent exploring active quarries in South India for my dissertation in the early 2000s, to all those field missions in the mountains (even on a Via Ferrata at an altitude of over 3,000 m on Mont Emilius in the Aosta Valley in 2007) or on idyllic Greek islands where metamorphic rocks (rocks transformed during tectonic processes such as the formation of mountain ranges) plunge into crystal-clear, Bahamas-green water.
+As a professor and researcher and a geologist for over 20 years, I have had the opportunity to undertake numerous field missions throughout my career.
+Each time, I’ve been driven by the same passion to explore new territories—from the Peruvian Altiplano for my master’s thesis in 1997 (I traveled in a truck bed filled with potatoes), through all those years surveying active quarries in South India for my dissertation in the early 2000s, to all those field missions in the mountains (including a Via Ferrata at over 3,000 meters on Mont Emilius in the Aosta Valley in 2007) or on idyllic Greek islands where metamorphic rocks (rocks transformed by tectonic processes such as mountain range formation) plunge into crystal-clear, Bahama-green water.

-The expedition I am about to tell you about was my last field mission, back in the pre-pandemic days, during the southern winter of 2019.
+The expedition I’m about to tell you about was my last field mission, back in the days before the pandemic, during the 2019 Antarctic winter.

-The objective of this mission was to study rocks in an area near Nolans Bore, which in the coming years will become one of Australia's largest rare earth mines in the Northern Territory.
+The objective of this mission was to study rocks in an area near Nolans Bore, which is set to become one of Australia’s largest rare earth mines in the Northern Territory in the coming years.

-Rare earth elements such as lanthanum, cerium, praseodymium, neodymium, thulium, and ytterbium are chemical elements that are essential to new technologies (wind turbines, solar panels, electric vehicles).
+Rare earth elements such as lanthanum, cerium, praseodymium, neodymium, thulium, and ytterbium are chemical elements that are essential for new technologies (wind turbines, solar panels, electric vehicles).

 These metals are considered critical because, in addition to their economic importance, their supply is heavily dependent on China.

-Why go looking for rare earth elements in Central Australia?
+Why mine rare earth elements in Central Australia?

-In order to prevent future economic, geopolitical, and environmental problems, Western countries have been embarking on major research projects for the past decade with a view to diversifying their sources of supply in the long term and ensuring that extraction is carried out in a responsible manner that respects people and the environment.
+In order to prevent future economic, geopolitical, and environmental problems, Western countries have been undertaking major research projects for the past decade with the aim of eventually diversifying their sources of supply and ensuring that extraction is carried out responsibly and with respect for people and the environment.

 See also:

-The shortage of these metals: a challenge for tomorrow's societies
+The scarcity of these metals: a challenge for the societies of tomorrow

-As the winner of a European Marie Curie Horizon 2020 project, I had the opportunity to spend 18 months on secondment at the University of Sydney to acquire additional skills in digital modeling.
-I took advantage of this opportunity to organize a mission to the Australian desert, known as the bush, to assess the rare earth potential of the pegmatites of the Entia metamorphic dome (a circular outcrop of partially melted rocks from the deep Earth's crust formed during the formation of ancient mountain ranges) in Central Australia.
-Pegmatites are products of the melting of the continental crust, which is rich in quartz, feldspars, and micas, but also in rare metals.
+As a recipient of a European Marie Curie Horizon 2020 grant, I had the opportunity to spend 18 months on a research assignment at the University of Sydney to gain additional expertise in numerical modeling.
+And I took the opportunity to organize a field trip to the Australian outback, known as the bush, to assess the rare earth potential of the pegmatites in the Entia Metamorphic Dome (a circular outcrop of partially melted rocks originating from the deep Earth’s crust during the formation of ancient mountain ranges) in Central Australia.
+Pegmatites are products of the melting of the continental crust, rich in quartz, feldspars, and micas, as well as rare metals.

-To this end, I invited two colleagues: Patrice Rey, a tectonicist and modeler from the University of Sydney, and Fleurice Parat, a petrologist specializing in magmatism from the University of Montpellier.
+To that end, I invited two colleagues: Patrice Rey, a tectonicist and modeler from the University of Sydney, and Fleurice Parat, a magmatic petrologist from the University of Montpellier.

-Organize a mission with complete autonomy in the Australian bush
+Organize a completely self-guided expedition in the Australian bush

-This meticulous organization begins several months in advance, because nothing can be left to chance (there will be enough uncertainties when the time comes).
-For this mission to be a success, I absolutely must find the GPS coordinates of the rare earth deposits listed in the 1990s archives of the Northern Territory Geological Survey.
-After being intensively explored for uranium at the end ofthe 20th century, this territory has shown considerable interest in rare earths since the beginning ofthe 21st century (rare earth minerals are often radioactive, which also complicates their extraction).
+This meticulous planning begins several months in advance, as nothing can be left to chance (there will be enough uncertainties when the time comes, anyway).
+For this mission to succeed, I absolutely must find the GPS coordinates of the rare earth deposits listed in the Northern Territory Geological Survey’s archives from the 1990s.
+Indeed, after being intensively explored for uranium in the late20th century, this territory has shown significant interest in rare earths since the beginning ofthe 21st century (rare earth minerals are often radioactive as well, which further complicates their extraction).

-I arrive in Alice Springs from Sydney on the morning of July 11, almost at the same time as my colleague Fleurice arrives from France after a 24-hour flight.
+I arrive in Alice Springs from Sydney on the morning of July 11, almost at the same time that my colleague Fleurice arrives from France after a 24-hour flight.
 Our colleague Patrice will join us two days later.
-So the two of us are planning the logistics and essential shopping.
-We are leaving with only one 4×4, so we will have to stay on the tracks visible from the satellite images without risking leaving them.
+So the two of us are in charge of planning the logistics and essential errands.
+We’re setting out with just one 4×4, so we’ll have to stick to the trails visible on satellite images without risking straying off them.

 Source, Author provided

-The days pass and are all much the same: we drive as close as possible to our targets in a 4×4, following the tracks visible on Google Earth.
-Then we set off on foot with water, our hammers, field notebooks, and GPS devices to reach the selected outcrop.
+The days go by, one much like the next: we drive our 4x4s as close as possible to our target sites, following the trails visible on Google Earth.
+Then we set off on foot, carrying water, our hammers, field notebooks, and GPS devices, to reach the selected outcrop.
 Fortunately, the vegetation is sparse and sparse, and the elevation gain is low, allowing us to navigate in a straight line and by sight: pegmatites are very light-colored rocks and therefore clearly visible in the monotonous brown-ochre landscape.
-Once we reach the outcrop, Fleurice and I take out our magnifying glasses to try to spot rare minerals with strange names such as samarskite, fergussonite, and monazite, while Patrice takes out his compass to take measurements and compare the direction of the pegmatites with that of the surrounding rocks.
+Once we reach the outcrop, Fleurice and I pull out our magnifying glasses to try to spot rare minerals with exotic names like samarskite, fergussonite, or monazite, while Patrice takes out his compass to take measurements and compare the direction of the pegmatites with that of the surrounding rocks.
 A well-oiled and efficient team!
-These minerals contain heavy rare earth elements such as thulium and ytterbium (used in superconductors, radiotherapy, and infrared lasers), as well as niobium and tantalum (used mainly in alloys for aeronautics).
+These minerals contain heavy rare earth elements like thulium or ytterbium (used in superconductors, radiation therapy, or infrared lasers), as well as niobium and tantalum (used primarily in alloys for aerospace applications).

-One evening, on his way back to camp, Patrice stops the 4×4 near a cattle trough, climbs up the few rungs of the ladder and discovers that the hatch covering it is open: from now on, we will be able to collect a jerry can of water every evening for washing up (and the occasional cup shower—what luxury!).
+One evening, on his way back to camp, Patrice pulled the 4×4 over near a livestock trough, climbed the few rungs of the ladder, and discovered that the hatch covering it was open: from now on, we’d be able to fill a jerry can with water every evening for washing dishes (and the occasional shower using a cup—what a luxury!).

-Every evening, we return shortly before nightfall at around 6 p.m. to make the most of the ten or so hours of daylight in the southern winter.
-Our evening ritual is therefore often carried out by headlamp: gathering some dry grass to relight the fire, cooking, washing up with a trickle of water, sorting the day's samples, and updating our field notebooks while trying to synthesize all the information and formulate and debate scientific hypotheses to be tested later.
-A last glance at the Milky Way and the Southern Cross while sipping tea, before we each retire to our tents around 9 p.m.
+Every evening we return just before dark, around 6 p.m., so we can make the most of the southern winter’s ten or so hours of daylight.
+The evening routine is therefore often carried out by headlamp: gathering some dry grass to rekindle the fire, cooking, washing dishes with a trickle of water, sorting through the day’s samples, and updating our field notebooks while trying to synthesize all the information and formulate and discuss scientific hypotheses to be tested later.
+One last glance at the Milky Way and the Southern Cross while sipping tea, before we each retreat to our tents around 9 p.m.

-In fact, it looks like an Aboriginal cave, protected from wild animals, a few meters up and easy to climb.
+In fact, this looks like an Aboriginal cave, sheltered from predators, just a few meters up an easy climb.
 A few Aboriginal artifacts found in the dust bear witness to this.
-The shadows of the eucalyptus trees, with their white-speckled trunks and light green leaves, grow longer by the minute.
-It is in this peaceful and surreal moment that a dingo nonchalantly approaches our group, who are engaged in a lively geological discussion about our technique for sampling these small shear bands that we need to date.
-Curious, the dingo circles around us a few meters away and sits down on a rock to continue watching us.
+The shadows of the eucalyptus trees, with their mottled white trunks and light-green leaves, grow longer by the minute.
+It is in this peaceful, surreal moment that a dingo nonchalantly approaches our group, which is deep in a geological discussion about our sampling technique for these small shear zones that we need to date.
+Curious, the dingo circles around us a few meters away and settles down on a rock to continue watching us.

 What now?

-Before flying back to civilization, we stop at the post office in Alice Springs to send the four barrels of samples to France, which we carefully cataloged and packed the night before in the parking lot of the Alice Springs motel.
+Before flying back to civilization, we stop by the post office in Alice Springs to mail the four barrels of samples—which we carefully cataloged and packed the night before in the parking lot of the Alice Springs motel—to France.

-Since returning to France in August 2020, I have carefully sawn each sample to produce thin sections 30 micrometers thick, which can be studied under an optical microscope and then under a scanning electron microscope, an electron microprobe, and a laser ablation mass spectrometer in order to quantify the mineral content of major chemical elements and rare earth elements.
+Since returning to France in August 2020, I have carefully cut each sample into thin sections 30 micrometers thick, which can then be examined under an optical microscope, followed by a scanning electron microscope, an electron probe, and a laser ablation mass spectrometer, in order to quantify the mineral content of major chemical elements and rare earth elements.

-Jonas Nollo, a Master's student in the "exploration and reservoir geology" program, is providing us with invaluable assistance on the analytical side of the study.
-If the borders reopen, I sincerely hope that he will be awarded a thesis scholarship in Australia so that he can continue his work exploring critical metals, which include rare earth elements: this is a profession with a bright future, because the ecological transition must be carried out with the help of geologists!
-The initial results of our study will be presented in early July 2021 at the annual Goldschmidt international conference, scheduled to take place (virtually) in Lyon.
-Through meticulous study, Jonas has identified four families of pegmatites with different mineralogical compositions that could have very distinct depths and ages of formation, and therefore varying rare earth potential.
-He will quantify the chemical composition of the major and critical elements using an electron microprobe and mass spectrometer in early May.
+Jonas Nollo, a second-year master’s student in the “Exploration and Reservoir Geology” program, is providing us with invaluable assistance on the analytical aspect of the study.
+If borders reopen, I sincerely hope he secures a PhD fellowship in Australia so he can continue this work exploring critical metals, which include rare earth elements: it’s a field with a bright future, because the ecological transition must happen with geologists!
+The initial results of our study will be presented in early July 2021 at the annual Goldschmidt International Conference, scheduled to take place (virtually) in Lyon.
+Through meticulous analysis, Jonas has identified four families of pegmatites with distinct mineral compositions that may have very different depths and ages of formation, and thus varying potential for rare earth elements.
+He will quantify the chemical composition of major and critical elements using an electron microprobe and a mass spectrometer in early May.

-Unfortunately, microscopic analysis has not yet enabled us to find the rare minerals we were hoping for, but we have found a lot of garnet pegmatites (which contain heavy rare earth elements, but in lower concentrations).
-However, Jonas has confirmed the presence of allanite pegmatites containing light rare earth elements to the southwest of the Entia dome (lanthanum, cerium, neodymium, praseodymium).
+Unfortunately, so far, microscopic analysis has not allowed us to identify the rare minerals we were expecting, but we have found many garnet pegmatites (which contain heavy rare earth elements, though in lower concentrations).
+However, Jonas has confirmed the presence of allanite pegmatites containing light rare earth elements southwest of the Entia Dome (Lanthanum, Cerium, Neodymium, Praseodymium).
 Science often advances in small steps.
 Major discoveries are always preceded and driven by a multitude of fundamental studies conducted by numerous researchers collaborating around the world.
-To be continued...![]()
+To be continued…![]()

-Bénédicte Cenki, Associate Professor at Montpellier University, EU H2020 MSCA visiting researcher at Sydney University, University of Montpellier
+Bénédicte Cenki, Associate Professor at the University of Montpellier, EU H2020 MSCA visiting researcher at the University of Sydney, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.